MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/frame-server-custom-media-source.md

 -   During "camera" activation

 The Sensor Group generation is typically done during device installation and/or power cycle.
-Given this, it is strongly recommended that Custom Media Sources avoid any significant processing during it’s creation and defer any such activity to the IMFMediaSource::Start function.
+Given this, we strongly recommended that Custom Media Sources avoid any significant processing during its creation and defer any such activity to the IMFMediaSource::Start function.
 The Sensor Group generation will not attempt to start the Custom Media Source, merely query the various available streams/media types and source/stream attribute information.

 ## Stub Driver